AndreiaRamalho/Dev-101/README.md

 For disclosure **I'm not a professor or something like that**.

 During the modules I will recommend some tutorials or tools.
-I didn't got sponsered or something like that, the recomendations for tutorials or tools are only using my experience wth them.
+I didn't got sponsered or something like that, the recomendations for tutorials or tools are only by my background experience with them.